texas

 Voting Systems Used

 Most Texas counties use ballot marking devices (BMDs) and optical scanners for all voters.
-Others use hand-marked paper ballots, with either BMDs or direct recording electronic (DRE) voting machines without VVPAT for accessibility.
-As of 2024, a few counties use DRE voting machines without VVPAT for all voters or for accessibility; however, as required by 2021’s S.B.
+Others use hand-marked paper ballots, with either BMDs or direct recording electronic (DRE) voting machines without VVPAT for accessibility or curbside voting.
+As of 2025, only one county uses DRE voting machines without VVPAT for all voters; however, as required by 2021’s S.B.
 598, all counties are required to replace these with equipment that produces a paper ballot or record by 2026.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here